|

 of view.
 Relative illumination of a lens is defined as the ratio of light

 intensity at the maximum angle of view to that on-axis.
-For electronic imager
+For electronic

-with the micro-lens field of view, the rays emerging from the lens must
+maximally compatible with the micro-lens field of view, the rays

-be within the acceptance angle of the micro-lens for all off-axis rays.
-This
+emerging from the lens must be within the acceptance angle of the micro-lens

-typically require that the primary lens be telecentric in imaging spacing.
+for all off-axis rays.
+This typically require that the primary lens be

-Non-telecentric lenses can also cause color and resolution cross-talk between
+telecentric in imaging spacing.
+Non-telecentric lenses can also cause

-adjacent pixels.
-This will further impair the off-axis performance of
+further impair the off-axis performance of the imaging system.

 Download a white paper on chief ray angle.